wachiya/CDM-Frontend/README.md

 # CDM-Frontend
-Home route is meant to display all patients on initialization and also search patients by name
+Home route is meant to display all patients on initialization

+Use is able to search patients by name

-Reports route produces the monthly report
+Reports route has the monthly patient reports